Information Security Group

-Founded in 1990, the Information Security Group (ISG) is an academic department focusing on Information and Cyber Security within the Engineering, Physical Sciences and Mathematics School (EPMS) at Royal Holloway, University of London.
+Founded in 1990, the Information Security Group (ISG) is one of the oldest academic departments focusing on Information Security and Cyber Security.
+It is part of the Engineering, Physical Sciences and Mathematics School (EPMS) at Royal Holloway, University of London.
 It has around 25 established academic posts, 7 visiting Professors or Fellows and over 90 research students.
-The Founder Director of the ISG was Professor Fred Piper, and the current director is Professor Chris Mitchell.
-Previous directors include Professors Peter Komisarczuk, Keith Martin, Keith Mayes and Peter Wild.
+The Founder Director of the ISG was the late Professor Fred Piper, and the current director is Professor Lizzie Coles-Kemp.
+Previous directors include Professors Peter Komisarczuk, Keith Martin, Keith Mayes, Chris Mitchell and Peter Wild.

 In 1998 the ISG was awarded a Queen's Anniversary Prize in recognition of its work in the field of information security.
 It has also been awarded the status of Academic Centre of Excellence in Cyber Security Research (ACE-CSR) and hosts a Centre for Doctoral Training in cyber security.